 This week-long community meditation retreat at the Berkeley Shambhala Center will include meditation, body awareness, talks, personal interviews and group discussion.
 Come whether you are new to meditation or a seasoned practitioner.
 Come for a day, a few days, or the whole week.

 All are welcome including Shamatha, Shambhala Sadhana, Ngondro, Werma, Scorpion Seal, Vajrayogini and Chakrasamvara practititioners.
 Each day we will begin and end together, and there will be Shamatha and Vajrayana tracks of teaching, group practice, and support.

 Sundays through Dec.
 21st | 9:45 to Noon

-During the adult sit, adults will create a space for children that will involve mindfulness activities such as stories, songs, meditation practice, play, art projects, and space for the children to engage in and create their own sense of community with each other.
-We will begin and end the morning with adults and children together in the shrine room.
+The children’s program provides a time where children and adults can practice together, as well as engage in their separate practices.
+During the adult sit, adults create a space for children that incorporates a variety of mindfulness activities, creating a space for children to engage in and create their own sense of community with each other.
+Adults and children begin and end the morning together in the shrine room.

-This event is free and open to the public, and parents are encouraged to bring their children or grandchildren to take part in this opportunity.
+This event is free and open to the public.
+Parents are encouraged to bring their children or grandchildren to take part in this opportunity.